-If the contractor does not give you proper notice of the right to cancel, your right to cancel continues until the contractor has given you proper notice.
+If the contractor does not give you proper notice of the right to cancel, in certain circumstances, your right to cancel continues until the contractor has given you proper notice.
 Until that time, you may cancel the contract by notifying the contractor of your intention to cancel.

 If you cancel the contract, the contractor must return any payments you made within 10 days of cancellation.
-The contractor may require you to return any goods or materials that he or she delivered to you.
+The contractor may require